 Lansing police seek missing 15-year-old boy

 LANSING, Mich.
-(WILX) - Police in Lansing are looking for a missing teenage boy.
+(WILX) - Police in Lansing are looking for a missing teenage boy who was reported missing by his family.

-According to authorities, Luciano Pena is a 15-year-old who stands about 5 feet, 2 inches tall and weighs about 110 pounds.
+According to authorities, Jacob Michael Wilson-Wagoner is a 15-year-old who stands 5 feet, 7 inches tall and weighs about 150 pounds.

+Police said he was last seen near the intersection of Merrill Avenue and Saginaw Street.

+He was last seen wearing a black T-shirt with orange writing, black basketball shorts and brown sandals.

-Anyone who has seen Luciano Pena or knows of his whereabouts is asked to contact the Lansing Police Department at 517-483-4600.
+Anyone who has seen Jacob Michael Wilson-Wagoner or knows of his whereabouts is asked to contact the Lansing Police Department at 517-483-4600.

 More: Missing In Michigan